Elive/usb-bootable-elive/README.md

 USB Bootable
 ============

-Tool for make an usb memory stick to be a bootable device with Elive
+Tool for make usb memory stick's to be a bootable system with Elive